Fransebas/sssh_distribution/README.md

 - `file` The location of your key, the default value is the current directory i.e. `./id_rsa` and `./id_rsa.pub`
 - `server` The URL for the server (use this only for debugging, this is not secure for remote servers), default `localhost`

+# Client

+The client currently only supports Unix-like systems and Windows 10 (<= 1809), it has been tested in macos (10.14.6), Ubuntu (16), Windows (latest version on 3/14/2020).
+Any compatibility problem please reported it in the issue section.